 7. State and Local Taxes – You can deduct the state and local taxes that you paid during the tax year (income or sales taxes as well as property taxes).
-However, as of tax year 2018 (for which you are filing this season), the state and local tax deduction has been capped at $10,000.
+However, as of the last tax year, the state and local tax deduction has been capped at $10,000.

 Don't let laziness or procrastination cost you money.
 Take advantage of all the tax deductions and credits that you can.
 Why should you let the government keep any more of your money than you have to?

 The IRS and Treasury Department have extended the 2020 tax filing and payment deadline from April 15 to July 15, due to the COVID-19 pandemic.
 In the interest of safety and to curb the spread of the coronavirus, all Taxpayer Assistance Centers have been closed temporarily and face-to-face IRS services have been suspended until further notice.
 See the IRS Coronavirus Tax Relief page for the latest updates and stay safe.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.